lawrancej/comp310/Setup.md

 4. Click the Up arrow (Push).
 Click Push.
 5. Reload your Bitbucket or Github repository page.
 If all went well, you will see **COMP310: Data Structures**.

-# 9. Share your repository with me and watch mine
+# 9. Share your repo with me and watch mine

 Right now, nobody but you can see your remote repository; you need to add me as a collaborator so that I can see the work you submit.
 Also, I will make updates frequently during the semester, and I won't email you when I make changes, so you'll want to watch my repository to receive change notifications.